lookshe/nepenthes/website/index.md

 ```

-The X-Forwarded-For header is technically optional, but will make your
+The X-Forwarded-For header is technically optional, but not setting this
-statistics largely useless.
+header will make your statistics significantly less useful.

 The proxy_buffering directive is important.
 LLM crawlers typically
 disconnect if not given a response within a few seconds; Nepenthes